-Today the grace of the Holy Spirit, in the form of a dove, comes down upon the waters.
+Today the grace of the all-holy Spirit in the likeness of a dove comes down upon the waters

-Today there shines the Sun that never sets, and the world is sparkling with the light of the Lord.
+Today shines the Sun that never sets, and the world sparkles with the light of the Lord!

-Today the glittering stars adorn the universe with the radiance of their twinkling.
+Today the brilliant stars adorn the universe with the splendor of their twinkling

-Today the clouds from heaven shed upon mankind a shower of justice.
+Today the clouds from heaven shed upon the human race a shower of justice

-Today the Uncreated One willingly permits the hands of his creature to be laid upon Him.
+Today the Uncreated One willingly permits the hands of his creatures to be laid upon him

-Today the Prophet and Forerunner comes close to the Master, and he stands in awe, a witness of the condescension of God towards us.
+Today the Prophet and Forerunner approaches the Lord and, standing before him in awe, witnesses the condescension of God towards us

-Today the sins of mankind are blotted out by the waters of the Jordan River./
+Today the sins of the human race are blotted out by the waters of the river Jordan